MukeshAjnabi/MukeshAjnabi/README.md

 - 👀 I’m indpendet forex trader, i have more than 4 years experience, you can watch my results at twitter @strangefxtrader an i'm interested in Forex Trading
 - 🌱 I’m an expert of Data entry, microsofit office specially excel
 - 💞️ I’m working both above mentioned and also i'm a graphic and photoadobe shop, photo designer. background remove retouching etc
-- 📫 How to reach me ...you can contact me at upwork profile
+- 📫 How to reach me ...you can contact me at upwork profile and telegram @Strangefx also twitter @strangefxtrader

 <!---
 MukeshAjnabi/MukeshAjnabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.